Student Life

 VISUAL ARTS

-The HCSS Arts program focuses on:
+The HCSS Arts Program emphasizes:

-• Discovering yourself as an artist.
+• Self-discovery as an artist

-• Understanding historical context.
+• Understanding art within historical and cultural contexts

 VOICE